MichalZienkowicz/BirdNET-model-evaluation/README.md

 * "Emberiza citrinella"
 * "Phylloscopus trochilus"

-Database consisted of 768kb/s .wav files, initialy stereo (convertion to mono is included in the code), of length not greater than several minutes.
+Dataset consisted of 768kb/s .wav files, initialy stereo (convertion to mono is included in the code), of length not greater than several minutes.
 For every file, certain vocalizations were labeled by an ornitologist.
 It's important to notice, that files consisted of many more vocalizations which were unlabeled.
 Additionally file with specie "Hippolais icterina" was present, but it was not used due to missing information about vocalizations timing.

-It has been made sure that the BirdNET species database includes all of the species present in the labels.
+It has been made sure that the BirdNET species dataset includes all of the species present in the labels.

 ## Model Evaluation
 BirdNET-Analyzer allows for predicions based on 3 seconds long windows.
 The evaluation method proposed in this project was to compare true and predicted labels for every seconds of an audio recording.
 For this reason per-second true and predicted label files were created.
 For the true labels, even if vocalisation of given specie was present only in fraction of a second, this specie was assigned as a true label for this second, and used for model evaluation.